 in our hearts that makes us feel most alive?

 you as the ocean, me

 as the rocks, later

 sand.
 What comes after,

 that deafening responsibility

-when this stranger’s got an 8am flight to catch,
+this stranger’s got an early flight to catch,

 Three Ways To Make Sure Your Love Is Real

 - “He reminds me of someone else.”
-You know your love is real when you’re picking new sex partners the look like someone you wish you were with.
-That’s real love.
+Oh, you’re picking new sex partners who look like someone else, someone you wish you were with.
+Real love.

 - “It was something else, something inextinguishable.”
-The reason why you’re with the person is because they make you feel infinite.
-Likely they will always make you feel that way, even after its over and you’ve actually moved on.
-That’s real love.
+Someone who makes you feel infinite.
+They will always make you feel that way, even after its over and you’ve actually moved on.
+Real love.